sailfishos/sailfish-connman-plugin-iptables/README.md

 The detailed API description is provided as D-Bus introspect XML file (in spec/sailfish_iptables_dbus_interface_description.xml) from which a docbook XML is generated for the docs-package (run make -C doc).

+File contains descriptions for all the methods and parameters for each method.

+### Generating documentation HTML

 A html page can be generated from the introspect XML with the script at doc/docbook_html.
 The script requires xsltproc, docbook, docbook-xsl, docbook-xsl-ns, and docbook5-xml in order to generate the file from docbook XML.

 ## Loading the plugin